 -Run a field on Saturday game day

--At U9, volunteers will be assigned to a team for games, training will be led by Futures staff
+-At U9, volunteers will be assigned to a team that they will manage on game days.
+The U9 staff coaches will organize and run practices.

-The Futures Director and Assistant Director will communicate program details via email, our new club software, the club website and also social media.
-This will allow for more efficient centralized communication and information sharing.
-This approach will remove the administration responsibility from our volunteers and allow them to have more fun on the field.
+The Futures Director, Assistant Director and Club Staff will communicate program details via email, our Byga software, the club website, and also social media.
+This will allow for efficient and consistent centralized communication and information sharing.

 -U8 Boys/Girls – 4v4 plus GK with two 6’x10′ goals (30yd x 40yd field)